 And although training to minimize barking is possible, you’ll never be able to completely train this trait out of them.
 It’s in their instincts to be big barkers, and that should be okay.

 If you have toddlers or babies, then the barking may be too much.
-As parents, we know that loud barking (or noises in general) and babies generally don’t mix together well.
+As parents, we know that loud barking (or loud noises in general) and babies generally don’t mix well.

 But as long as you’re okay with some barking and willing to spend the time to train your dog, then they’re amazing dog.